jw/stilus/docs/diff/tests.rst

 ============

 Below you'll find the tests as run in Stylus, and their status in Stilus.
-Also the location of the tests are specified.
+Also their locations are specified.

-Coverage: 77% (271/351)
+Coverage: 80% (283/351)

 ============================================= ============================== =====================
 Stylus test                                   Location                       Status